Skip to contents

 • eps (numeric(1))

-Very small number to substitute zero values in order to prevent errors in e.g. log(0) and/or division-by-zero calculations.
+Very small number to substitute near-zero values in order to prevent errors in e.g. log(0) and/or division-by-zero calculations.
 Default value is 0.001.

 • ERV (logical(1))